 South Africa's Defence Minister, Mr. Pieter Botha, said on Saturday (27 November) that no embargo?

-South Africa's Defence Minister, Mr. Pieter Botha, said on Saturday (27 November) that no embargo world succeed in keeping South Africa from producing the necessary equipment to protect its soldiers.
+Background: South Africa's Defence Minister, Mr. Pieter Botha, said on Saturday (27 November) that no embargo world succeed in keeping South Africa from producing the necessary equipment to protect its soldiers.

 SYNOPSIS: Mr. Botha was speaking at a ceremony in Pretoria where he presented awards and medals for bravery to members of the country's armed forces.
 Altogether 35 members of the army and air force received bravery medals at the parade, three of them posthumously.
 Many were presented for acts of bravery during the South African campaign in Angola.